 6. Surround yourself with optimistic people.
 Your choice of friends can influence your desire to feel less gloomy and to get control of your sadness in a significant way.

 7. Stay busy.
 Participate in a favorite hobby, make a scarf or a quilt, write the next great novel, or do something you like doing.
 You may not cure your depression, but you'll feel a little better soon.
 Get up and do something.
-Don't sit there and think.
+Don't sit there and think of all the problems in your life.
+Dwelling on the negative will only make it harder to cure depression.

 If your depressive symptoms become chronic and resist your efforts to change them, it may be time to seek the help of a mental health professional.
-He/she can diagnose your type of depression, offer therapy and refer you for medication.
+He/she can diagnose your type of depression, offer therapy and refer you for medication, if needed.
 Your counselor will help you to get to the bottom of things and inspire you to make positive changes.
+You can cure depression if you get the help you need and work hard to learn new mental skills.

 And I am always striving to find better ways of making relationships work.
 I can help you with yours.
 Read my e-zine and get plenty of relationship tips and help for your depression.